erland/java-to-xmi/README.md

 Convert a Java source tree into a UML model and export it as **XMI**.

-This project is optimized for importing into your React modeller PWA, while keeping the output reasonably compatible with UML tools.
+This project is optimized for importing into your React Modeller PWA, while keeping the output reasonably compatible with other UML tools.

 ## Build